ukncsc/zero-trust-architecture/README.md

 -   Signal -- A piece of information like device health or location that can be used to gain confidence that you can trust an asset.
 You will often use a number of signals to make a decision to grant access to a resource.

--   Signal database - A long term store of signals used to make access decisions
+-   Signal database -- A long term store of signals used to make access decisions

 -   Policy Engine -- The component that takes signals and compares them with access policies to determine an access decision.
 A policy engine will often be a 3rd party product or service that can be purchased from a vendor.

 -   Policy Enforcement Point -- Mediates requests from a user or a device to a service or data using the Policy Engine to determine if the requests can be authorised.

--   Device health -  Confidence that a device is compliant with configuration polic**i**es, and is in a good state i.e. the latest patches have been installed, or a feature like secure boot is enabled.
+-   Device health --  Confidence that a device is compliant with configuration policies, and is in a good state i.e. the latest patches have been installed, or a feature like secure boot is enabled.

 ## The principles